MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/WORKDATE-Function--Date-.md

 MESSAGE(Text000, MyWorkDate);
 ```

-The code sets the work date to January 1, 2018, and returns the new date in a message.
 On a computer that has the regional format set to English \(United States\), the message window displays the following:

  **The work date is: 01/01/18**

-The following example, simply gets the current work date:
+The following example, gets the current work date:

 ```
 MyWorkDate := WORKDATE;